-Our Lady Help of Christians Church is an abandoned circa 1906 church in the East Liberty neighborhood of Pittsburgh, Pennsylvania.
+Our Lady Help of Christians Church was an abandoned circa 1906 church in the East Liberty neighborhood of Pittsburgh, Pennsylvania.
 It was demolished in October 2019.

 During the late 19th century, immigrants were flowing into the city to work in the area’s numerous steel mills.
 The Franciscan Fathers from Italy were invited to visit Pittsburgh in 1895 to help establish an Italian parish.
 1 They took charge of St. Peter, an Italian parish, in the Hill District.

 Italian residents in the East Liberty area petitioned the church to form their own parish but was initially denied.
 1 To meet their needs, the pastor of St. Peter began visiting East Liberty to celebrate Mass, and the first Mass was held in February 1895 in the school of St. Peter and Paul.
 Thereafter a Mass was celebrated monthly.

 Another petition was made to the church to establish a parish in East Liberty in 1896, which was granted.
 1 The first organizational meeting of the Our Lady Help of Christians Church was held on April 12 with fundraising for a permanent building beginning shortly after.
 Construction began on the sanctuary in 1897 with the cornerstone laid on September 17, 1 and the new Baroque styled 3 structure was dedicated on April 17, 1898.
 Frescoes were painted on the walls and ceiling in 1904.